econ-ark/REMARK/REMARKs/LiqConstr.md

 # Liquidity Constraints and Precautionary Saving

-This directory contains code to reproduce the figures of the paper [Liquidity Constraints and Precautionary Saving](http://econ.jhu.edu/people/ccarroll/papers/LiqConstr/) by Carroll, Holm, and Kimball, and the LaTeX source to produce the paper once the figures have been created.
+The LiqConstr directory contains code to reproduce the figures of the paper [Liquidity Constraints and Precautionary Saving](http://econ.jhu.edu/people/ccarroll/papers/LiqConstr/) by Carroll, Holm, and Kimball, and the LaTeX source to produce the paper once the figures have been created.

 ## Code